After being let go by MASN, Dan Kolko announces he will work for the Nationals

-In a video shared by the Nationals, Kolko, whose weekly “Nats Insider” show returns to 106.7 the Fan on Saturday at noon, indicated that he would be reporting soon from the Nationals’ spring training complex in West Palm Beach, Fla.
+In a video shared by the Nationals, Kolko, whose weekly “Nats Insider” show returns to 106.7 the Fan at noon Saturday, indicated he would be reporting soon from the Nationals’ spring training complex in West Palm Beach, Fla.
 Kolko did not immediately respond to a request for comment about his various roles with the team.

 “This has been a weird last couple months, but I love D.C. and I love this organization, and I’m so thankful to so many people at the Nats that we were able to make this happen,” he tweeted.
 “It wouldn’t have felt right going somewhere else.
 I can’t wait to get back to work.
 Let’s go.”